ably/ably-ui/README.md

 You can run the tests by either running a dev instance of Storybook locally and then running `yarn test`, or by pushing a branch to GitHub.

-A related quirk to mention here is that the SWC config has been renamed to `.swc` (away from the default `.swcrc`), as `test-runner` also uses SWC and its config conflicted with ours.